Who to contact about travel impacted by Covid-19 >>

 Children here are more than welcome and we would suggest the premium suite which can accommodate up to two children under six.

-The property offers many different options for dining so you won't be spoiled for choice.
+The property offers many different options for dining so you won't be spoilt for choice.
 Your day will start with a freshly prepared breakfast out on the veranda, lunch can be taken in Kiglia Court a lovely alfresco dining option and you can head to Mehrab for a traditional dinner.
 Royal Heritage also has The Frangipani Spa which has a vairety of eastern and western massages.

 Only twenty minutes away from the hotel you can visit a private polo farm where you can book a polo lesson on one of the ponies or spend some time with the majestic Marwaris in the stable.
 Back at the hotel you can simply relax in the gardens or pool.
 We would also highly recommend doing one of the cooking classes at the hotel so you can take home some of the delicious recipes you will eat during your time here.